LEGISLATION AND GOVERNMENT POLICY RELEVANT TO ASHDOWN FOREST

-The Act also required ant Minister of the Crown or Government department (in England) to have regard to the purpose of conserving and enhancing the natural beauty of AONBs when performing their functions.
+The Act also required any Minister of the Crown or Government department (in England) to have regard to the purpose of conserving and enhancing the natural beauty of AONBs when performing their functions.

 Commons Act 2006

-This Act enables Commons Councils to be set up with powers to regulate grazing and other agricultural activities.
+This Act covers Commons Councils to be set up with powers to regulate grazing and other agricultural activities.
 Defra was expecting to bring this part of the Act into force in late 2007.

-The Act enabled "missed" commons to be registered and enabled wrongly registered land to be deregistered through an overhaul of the registration system for common land (and town and village greens).
+The Act addresses registration of ‘missed’ commons and wrongly registered land through an overhaul of the registration system for common land (and town and village greens).

-It set out new criteria for the registration of town or village greens.
+It sets out new criteria for the registration of town or village greens.

-It prohibited the severance of common rights, preventing commoners from selling, leasing or letting their rights away from the property to which rights are attached.
-The Act prohibited the severance of rights with effect from 28 June 2005 apart from temporary severance by leasing or licensing.
+It covers the severance of common rights, preventing commoners from selling, leasing or letting their rights away from the property to which rights are attached.
+By means of SI 2006/2145 the severance of rights was prohibited with effect from 28 June 2005 apart from temporary severance by leasing or licensing.

 The Natural Environment and Rural Communities Act (NERC) 2006